 There are ways to allow for funds to be paid out in the event of a serious but non-fatal accident.
 This is where accidental life cover (also known as personal accident insurance) and accidental death and dismemberment (AD&D) insurance comes in:

 - What is accidental life insurance?

 - Does life insurance cover accidents?

 - What is accidental death life insurance?

 - Speak to an expert to discuss accidental life insurance further

 What is accidental life insurance?

-Personal accident insurance or “accidental life insurance” will pay out compensation to you as the holder, or your beneficiaries, if you suffer an injury (which may or may not be serious long-term) or death as a result of an accident.
+Accidental life insurance will pay out compensation to you as the holder, or your beneficiaries, if you suffer an injury (which may or may not be serious or long-term) or death as a result of an accident.

 Typically, this benefit will be used to pay for prescriptions or medical care that may not be covered by your health insurance (if applicable) or the NHS.
 It can also help your family out with bills and other expenses to protect them against loss of income.

 Personal accident insurance pays out for a wide variety of injuries.
 Exactly what you’re covered for will depend on your individual policy, but some common examples include: